-We dreamed of finding a Ziploc bag alternative that provided a quality solution, for a long time.
+We dreamed of finding a zero-waste Ziploc bag alternative that provided a quality solution, for a long time.
 Because as friends to the environment, we hate single-use plastic.

 Naturally, this meant we were always on the hunt for something to replace Ziploc bags.
 We're like any other family, in that we love easy-to-seal secure bags that are a simple solution for how to store items, and take things on the go.

 That's exactly why we were so glad Stasher Bags came into our lives.